brianhmj/BU_EC327_FinalProject/README.md

 (2) events.hpp   - contains functions and structures used for the application (3) json.hpp     - data format used to save information

-The three scripts must be in downloaded together and accessible to the primary script (calendar.cpp) for to generate an executable file.
+The three scripts must be in downloaded together and accessible to the primary script (calendar.cpp - i.e. all of them need to be in the same working directory) to generate an executable file.

 An executable for the program can easily be created in Linux using the *make* command.
 You must have the three files noted above in the working directory along with the Makefile included with the project.
 Additionally, the SFML packages must be downloaded and available to *make* to compile the project.
-With this setup, the executale for the program can be creaed using the command below:
+With this setup, the executale for the program can be created using the command below:

 > *make all*
+OR
+> *make calendar*

 The Makefile for the project is designed to include the necessary dependencies automatically to make the compiling process easier.

+Alteratively to using *make*, you can also use the compiling command below to create the script.

+> g++ -std=c++20 calendar.cpp -o calendar -lsfml-graphics -lsfml-window -lsfml-system

 There is curretly no setup for the script to be compiled on a Windows device.
 The linux platform via software like Ubuntu is needed to compile the scripts.

 ## Long Description